User experience surveys are often the missing link in the growth story of SaaS companies.

 What’s the primary reason for cancelling your account/subscription?

 Give them some options to choose from, such as “I found an alternative”, or “The price is too high”, or “ I only needed it for a one-time project” etc.

 Can you tell us why didn’t you use our product and what would make you change your mind?

 How can we make our product better?
 What features would make you give it a try?

 Why did you initially sign up for our product?
 What happened since then?

-I hope you’ll find these sample SaaS surveys useful!
+I hope you’ll find the sample SaaS surveys in this post useful!

 If you have any questions about user surveys or user user survey tools, please reach out to us.
 We are already looking forward to hearing from you!